scanhamman/ror1/README.md

 same table, because that data has the same structure.
 The tables are:

 <ul>
 <li>version_summary - Gives the number of organisations, and the numbers of linked entities (names, organisation types, locations, external ids, links, relationships, domains), for a specified version, equivalent to the record numbers in each of the tables in the src schemas when the version is processed.
 It also includes the version date, and the number of days that date represents since 29/04/2024, the earliest of the datasets in the system.
-This was the date of the 1.45.2 patch - in general the latest patch of any version seems the most sensibel choice.</li>
+This was the date of the 1.45.2 patch - in general the latest patch of any version is preferred.</li>

 <li>attributes_summary - Entities in the system often have categorised attributes, e.g. the various types of name, organisation, relationship, external id and link.
 For each attribute category this table provides the numbers found, and the percentage this represents of the total attributes of this type, the number of organisations with this attribute type, and the percentage this represents of all organisations.
 For names, additional rows are given for 'nacro' or non-acronym names, i.e. labels and aliases together, and also for names (of each type) that are without a language code ('wolc').</li>